MrSchyzo/ambrog.io/readme.md

     - see [this](https://ffmpeg.org/download.html)
 - a running `redis` cluster that can be reached
     - you can run `docker compose up -d` from the repo root, a redis at `localhost:6379` will be run
+- a running `mongo` cluster that can be reached
+    - you can run `docker compose up -d` from the repo root, a redis at `localhost:27017` will be run with `root:root`
 - a `ngrok` tunnel available
     - see [step 3](https://ngrok.com/docs/getting-started/rust/#step-3-run-it)
     - see [step 4](https://ngrok.com/docs/getting-started/rust/#step-4-always-use-the-same-domain)